-The second ingredient is finely ground bone, an excellent source of natural calcium and other healthy minerals.
+The second ingredient includes ground bone, an excellent source of natural calcium.

 The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The fifth item is broccoli.
+The fifth ingredient includes broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
-It is especially rich in vitamin C and fiber and numerous other nutrients.
-Broccoli is known to provide potent anti-cancer benefits.
+It’s notably rich in vitamin C and fiber and numerous other nutrients.